MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/napdef-csp.md

 <a href="" id="authtype"></a>**AUTHTYPE**
 Specifies the protocol used to authenticate the user.

 The only permitted values for this element are "POP" (Password Authentication Protocol) and "CHAP" (Challenge Handshake Authentication Protocol) authentication protocols.
-Note

 > [!Note]
 > **AuthName** and **AuthSecret** are not created if **AuthType** is not included in the initial device configuration. **AuthName** and **AuthSecret** cannot be changed if **AuthType** is not included in the provisioning XML used to make the change.